BrentHolcomb/meatdb-web/README.md

 # meatdb-web
-A Spring API using Java as a backend and Thymeleaf for the UI
+A Spring API with an H2 CRUD repository using Java as the backend and Thymeleaf for the UI